 In most cases, it’s best to start by providing solutions to problems and answers to questions.

-Take that information, write blog posts about it, and then link those posts to relevant product pages — the specific page or pages that relate to the problem you’re solving for them.
+Take that information, write blog posts about it, and then link those posts to relevant product pages — the specific page or pages that relate to the problem you’re solving.

 If you need help figuring out what people might be searching for, try these strategies: